 So long as we maintain a listing for our securities on Nasdaq, we must complete one or more business combinations having an aggregate fair market value of at least 80% of the value of the assets held in the trust account (excluding taxes payable on the interest earned on the trust account) at the time of our signing a definitive agreement in connection with our initial business combination.
-Our board of directors will make the determination as to the fair market value of our initial business combination.
-If our board of directors is not able to independently determine the fair market value of our initial business combination, we will obtain an opinion from an independent investment banking firm or another independent firm that commonly renders valuation opinions with respect to the satisfaction of such criteria.
+Our board of directors will make the determination as to the fair market value of our initial business combination, we will obtain an opinion from an independent investment banking firm or another independent firm that commonly renders valuation opinions with respect to the satisfaction of such criteria.
 While we consider it unlikely that our board of directors will not be able to make an independent determination of the fair market value of our initial business combination, it may be unable to do so if it is less familiar or experienced with the business of a particular target or if there is a significant amount of uncertainty as to the value of a target's assets or prospects.
-Additionally, pursuant to Nasdaq rules, any initial business combination must be approved by a majority of our independent directors.
+The XBP Europe Business Combination was, and, pursuant to Nasdaq rules, any initial business combination must be, approved by a majority of our independent directors.
 If we are no longer listed on Nasdaq, we would not be required to satisfy the above-referenced fair market value test.